Numeric input with attached increment and decrement buttons for tight quantity controls.

 Variants

-variant="connected" (default) shares one shell with bordered buttons that read as part of the input cell. variant="separated" renders three pieces with a gap, which lifts the buttons into their own tap targets, useful on touch surfaces.
+variant="split" (default) shares one shell with bordered buttons that read as part of the input cell. variant="detached" renders three pieces with a gap, which lifts the buttons into their own tap targets, useful on touch surfaces.

 Sizes